app-icon

 1. Keki Tarapore | 1971

-Keki Tarapore led a short period as the Indian team’s coach during their 1971 tour of England.
+Keki Tarapore took the charges as head coach of indian cricket team during their 1971 tour of England.
 He dedicated his brief coaching stint to preparing Indian cricket players for international match circumstances.
 The team experienced success in its historic worldwide victory while receiving quiet direction from Keki Tarapore.

 Advertisement